psalmschoi/Rapid-pulse-diagnosis-and-prognosis/README.md

 # Rapid and non-destructive diagnosis of lithium-ion batteries via quantification of anode spatial degradation
-These are the codes for the paper:Rapid and non-destructive diagnosis of lithium-ion batteries via quantification of anode spatial degradation.
+These are the codes for the paper: Rapid and non-destructive diagnosis of lithium-ion batteries via quantification of anode spatial degradation.
 Inwoo Kim, Seongha An, Jang Wook Choi

 **Data preparation**